mollyexten/quote-generator/README.md

 ## About

-The functionality is quite simple - one single Vanilla JS file that handles calling random quotes the Quote Garden API by topic or at large with a filter to keep the quotes under 220 characters.
+The functionality is simple - one single Vanilla JS file makes an API request for a random quote from the Quote Garden API by topic or at large with a filter to keep the quotes under 220 characters.

 The **main focus** of this website was to create a **WELL-STYLED WEBSITE**.